Naruto Uzumaki: Voice actors

-Although a male voice actor was sought for the Japanese adaptation of the Naruto role, the actress Junko Takeuchi was chosen instead over many male applicants.
+Although a male voice actor was sought for the role of Naruto in the Japanese adaptation, actress Junko Takeuchi was chosen instead over many male applicants.
 Before recording the first episode, Takeuchi noticed several lines from the script that ended with exclamation marks, which helped her to define Naruto's voice.
 She noted difficulties in transitioning from the young Naruto to the older Naruto in the animated adaptation of Part II.
-She had to record the first episode of Part II when Naruto's character was older and more mature only one week after voicing the younger, immature character.
-Nine years after first voicing the character, while still finding it tough to voice Naruto, Takeuchi's opinion of him changed with her feeling he was "a very reliable young man."
-She admired his ability to prioritize and calmly make important decisions, and believes these traits will inspire viewers worldwide.
+She had to record the first episode of Part II when Naruto's character was older and more mature, only one week after voicing the younger, immature character.
+Nine years after first voicing the character, while still finding it tough to voice Naruto, Takeuchi's opinion of him changed, with her feeling he was "a very reliable young man" compared to the "loud-mouthed obnoxious brat" he was before.
+She admired his ability to prioritize and calmly make important decisions and believes these traits will inspire viewers worldwide.

-In regard to Naruto's growth Takeuchi was happy with the story and had hoped that Naruto would end up in a relationship with Hinata.
+In regard to Naruto's growth, Takeuchi was happy with the story and had hoped that Naruto would end up in a relationship with Hinata.
 Takeuchi was reminded of Naruto's late godfather, Jiraiya, when she read the script.
 She thought that although Naruto's declaration of love was the most important part of the character's growth, his true nature had not changed at that point.
 Satisfied with the story, Takeuchi thought that the audience would agree with her view.
 For the film Boruto: Naruto the Movie, Takeuchi was surprised with how Naruto has grown up ever since she first voiced him, not only in the idea of age or new job but also the fact that he has become a father.
-As a result, she befriended Yūko Sanpei, voice actress behind Boruto.
-Takeuchi felt the writing for the adult Naruto was different from his younger days as his mannerism had changed too, joking that she never saw such growth in the story when first voicing him.
+As a result, she befriended Yūko Sanpei, the voice actress behind Boruto.
+Takeuchi felt the writing for the adult Naruto was different from his younger days, as his mannerisms had changed too, joking that she never saw such growth in the story when first voicing him.
 As a result, she mentions having had some inner complications with how she should show the character's growth.